Advanced-Intelligence-Research/docs/docs/index.md

-# Welcome to MkDocs
+# Welcome to Docs

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+Lets build something amazing but this time with documentation.

 ## Commands